nexmo-community/sendinblue-use-case/README.md

 This starts up the server using `node.js`.

 2. Create the support agent user.
-Point your browser at:
+Point your browser at (this assumes you are using port 3000):

 ```
 localhost:3000/user/agent